-This compensation discussion and analysis provides stockholders with an understanding of our compensation philosophy, objectives, policies, and practices in place during 2019, as well as the factors considered by our Compensation Committee in making compensation decisions for 2019.
-This compensation discussion and analysis focuses on the compensation of persons who served as our CEO, our CFO, and our next three other most highly compensated executive officers for 2019 (the "named executive officers"):
+This compensation discussion and analysis provides stockholders with an understanding of our compensation philosophy, objectives, policies, and practices in place during 2020, as well as the factors considered by our Compensation Committee in making compensation decisions for 2020.
+It focuses on the compensation of persons who served as our CEO, our CFO, and our next three other most highly compensated executive officers for 2020, including Mr. Landreth, who retired in March 2021 (the "named executive officers"):